jolana-veneny/nightmare/modules/01-intro_assembly/assembly/readme.md

 If you want to hear more about this, check out: [Book on x86 Assembly and Architecture](https://en.wikibooks.org/wiki/X86_Assembly/X86_Architecture)

+## Instruction Sets and Syntaxes

+In this course we are primarily focused on x86 and x86-64, but that is just one family of many.
+To make it even more complicated, there is also competing Syntaxes.
+The two dominant syntaxes in the x86 world are Intel and AT&T. While the instructions are all the same, the way they are represented is completely different.

+In this course, and the vast majority of other online resources, you will be working with Intel syntax.

+The way to tell the difference at a glance is AT&T is littered with % symbols while Intel syntax is (comparitively) a joy to look at.

+AT&T: movl $5, %eax
+Intel: mov eax, 5
+AT&T: addl $4, %esp
+Intel: add esp, 4

+The prosecution rests.

+The fundamental difference between the two is that Intel is (opcode) (destination) (source) while AT&T is (opcode) (source) (destination)

+All tools can switch between Syntaxes, but in this course we will always use Intel.
+Just remember if you ever see something with all those %s, you're looking at AT&T and need to turn on AT&T brain, kind of like driving on the opposite side of the road when you travel.

 ## Instructions

-Now we will be covering some of the more common instructions you will see.
-This isn't every instruction you will see, just the often used ones.
+Now that we've covered that, we will be covering some of the more common instructions you will see in x86 Intel syntax.
+This isn't even close to every instruction you will see, just the often used ones.
+There's an incredible number of instructions but there's only a few that are worth memorizing, the rest can go on cheat sheets or you can look them up as you go.

+For now, don't worry at all about memorization, let it happen naturally as you go.

 #### mov